iamchipy/chipys-pathofexile-chaos-tool/README.md

+# ChipyTools
+Python library for working with PoE's API.
+Primarily reading personal/private stash tabs.

-# chipytools
+# DISCLAIMER:
-chipy's PoE stash and array info

-# This product isn't affiliated with or endorsed by Grinding Gear Games in any way.
+This product isn't affiliated with or endorsed by Grinding Gear Games in any way.